A universal characterization of higher algebraic K-theory: Spectral categories and stable -categories

 \begin{definition} A {\em $\cA$-module} is a spectral functor from $\cA^{\op}$ to the spectral category $\Spt$ of symmetric spectra.
 We denote by $\widehat{\aA}$ the spectral category of $\cA$-modules. \end{definition}

-By \cite[Thm.\,A.1.1]{SS}, $\widehat{\aA}$ can be given a cofibrantly generated spectral model structure in which the weak equivalences are given by the pointwise stable equivalences (referred to as the projective model structure).
-We will denote by $\widehat{\aA}^\circ$ the full spectral subcategory of $\widehat{\cA}$ on the cofibrant and fibrant $\cA$-modules, and by $\cD(\cA)$ the {\em derived category} of $\cA$, i.e., the homotopy category $\Ho \widehat{\cA}$ associated to the model structure.
-Clearly we have an equivalence $[\widehat{\aA}^{\circ}]\simeq\cD(\cA)$.
+By \cite[A.1.1]{SS}, $\widehat{\aA}$ can be given a combinatorial spectral model structure in which the weak equivalences are the pointwise stable equivalences and the fibrations are pointwise fibrations (referred to as the projective model structure).
+We will denote by $\widehat{\aA}^{\cf}$ the full spectral subcategory of $\widehat{\cA}$ on the cofibrant and fibrant $\cA$-modules, and by $\cD(\cA)$ the {\em derived category} of $\cA$, i.e., the homotopy category $\Ho(\widehat{\cA})$ associated to the model structure.
+As usual, there is an equivalence $[\widehat{\aA}^{\cf}]\simeq\cD(\cA)$.